ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteSpecification.md

     multi-protocol user scenarios, but rather to provide a way to exercise certain operations documented in a technical specification.

--   The test suites are functional tests that verify the compatibility of the system under test (SUT) with protocol implementation.
+-   Test suites are functional tests that verify the compatibility of the system under test (SUT) with protocol implementation.

--   The test suites do not cover every protocol requirement and in no way certify implementation, even if all tests pass.
+-   Test suites do not cover every protocol requirement and in no way certify implementation, even if all tests pass.

--   The test suites verify the server-side testable requirements, but do not verify the requirements related to client behavior and server internal behavior.
+-   Test suites verify the server-side testable requirements, but do not verify the requirements related to client behavior and server internal behavior.

--   The test suites assume that there is a shared folder on the server.
+-   Test suites assume that there is a shared folder on the server.

--   The test suites assume that there is a hidden folder and a visible folder under the shared folder.
+-   Test suites assume that there is a hidden folder and a visible folder under the shared folder.

--   The test suites assume that there is a hidden document and a visible document under the shared folder.
+-   Test suites assume that there is a hidden document and a visible document under the shared folder.

--   The test suites assume that authentication has been performed by the underlying protocols.
+-   Test suites assume that authentication has been performed by the underlying protocols.

 Dependencies